MahirRatanpara/ObsNotesSync/Mahir' Notes/Company-Wise/Amazon/Learn and Be Curious.md

 ### Story 3: Adapting During Cloud Migration

-**Situation:** The organization migrated from on-prem to cloud to improve scalability.
+**Situation:** The x migrated from on-prem to cloud to improve scalability.
 The existing job scheduler could not support cloud workflows.

 **Task:** Design a cloud-based scheduler despite unfamiliarity with cloud-native tools.